merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 * It will attempt to create multiple clusterings of your splits using the default _clustering configurations_.
 Please take a quick look at the default [clustering configurations for merged profiles](https://github.com/meren/anvio/tree/master/anvio/data/clusterconfigs/merged) --they are pretty easy to understand.
 By default, anvi'o will use euclidean distance and ward linkage algorithm to organize contigs; however, you can change those default values with the `--distance` and `--linkage` parameters (available options for distance metrics and linkage algorithms are listed in [this release note](https://github.com/meren/anvio/releases/tag/v2.0.2)).
 Hierarchical clustering results are necessary for comprehensive visualization and human guided binning; therefore, by default, anvi'o attempts to cluster your contigs using default configurations.
 You can skip this step by using `--skip-hierarchical-clustering` flag.
 But even if you don't skip it, anvi'o will skip it for you if you have more than 20,000 splits, since the computational complexity of this process will get less and less feasible with increasing number of splits.
 That's OK, though.
 There are many ways to recover from this.
 On the other hand, if you want to teach everyone who is the boss, you can force anvi'o try to cluster your splits regardless of how many of them are there by using `--enforce-hierarchical-clustering` flag.
 You have the power.

 {:.notice}
 As of version 6+, anvi'o no longer runs a default binning program with `anvi-merge`.
 Binning within anvi'o is now handled with [`anvi-cluster-contigs`](http://merenlab.org/software/anvio/vignette/#anvi-cluster-contigs), and/or external binning results can be imported as described in the next section.

 ### anvi-import-collection

-If you have your own binning of your contigs, you can easily import those results into the merged profile database as a collection:
+If you have your own binning of your contigs, you can easily import those results into the merged profile database using the program {% include PROGRAM name="anvi-import-collection" %} as a {% include ARTIFACT name="collection" %}:

 ``` bash
 $ anvi-import-collection binning_results.txt -p SAMPLES-MERGED/PROFILE.db -c contigs.db --source "SOURCE_NAME"
 ```

+A collection is a very special and powerful concept in anvi'o, and you should read more about it by following the {% include ARTIFACT name="collection" %} link.

 The file format for `binning_results.txt` is very simple.
 This is supposed to be a TAB-delimited file that contains information about which contig belongs to what bin.
 So each line of this TAB-delimited file should contain a contig name (or split name, see below), and the bin name it belongs to.
 If you would like to see some example files, you can find them [here](https://github.com/meren/anvio/tree/master/anvio/tests/sandbox/example_files_for_external_binning_results).
 They will help you see the difference between input files for splits and contigs after reading the following bullet points, and demonstrate the structure of the optional "bins information" file.

 Two points:

-* It is common that we use `anvi-export-splits-and-coverages` to export coverage and sequence composition information to bin our contigs with software that can work with coverage and sequence composition information.
+* It is common that we use {% include PROGRAM name="anvi-export-splits-and-coverages" %} to export coverage and sequence composition information to bin our contigs with software that can work with coverage and sequence composition information.
 In this case, our `binning_results.txt` contains *split names*.
 But if you have contig names, you can import them using `anvi-import-collection` with the flag `--contigs-mode`.

 * You can also use an information file with the `--bins-info` parameter to describe the source of your bins (and even assign them some colors to have some specific visual identifiers for any type of visualization downstream).

 {:.notice}
-You can use `anvi-export-collection` to export collection information and import into other profiles.
+You can use {% include PROGRAM name="anvi-export-collection" %} to export {% include ARTIFACT name="collection" %} information and import into other {% include ARTIFACT name="profile-db" %} files.
 It becomes very handy when you are doing [benchmarking between different approaches](% post_url anvio/2015-06-23-comparing-different-mapping-software %).

 {:.notice}
-You can use `anvi-show-collections-and-bins` to see all available collections and bins in an anvi'o profile or pan database.
+You can use {% include PROGRAM name="anvi-show-collections-and-bins" %} to see all available collection and bins in an anvi'o {% include ARTIFACT name="profile-db" %} or {% include ARTIFACT name="pan-db" %}.

 {:.notice}
-You can use `anvi-script-get-collection-info` to see completion and redundancy estimates for all bins in a given anvi'o collection.
+You can use {% include PROGRAM name="anvi-script-get-collection-info" %} to see completion and redundancy estimates for all bins in a given anvi'o collection.

 ### anvi-interactive

-Anvi'o interactive interface is one of the most sophisticated parts of anvi'o.
+Anvi'o {% include ARTIFACT name="interactive" %} interface is one of the most sophisticated parts of anvi'o.
 In the context of the metagenomic workflow, the interactive interface allows you to browse your data in an intuitive way as it shows multiple aspects of your data, visualize the results of unsupervised binning, perform supervised binning, or refine existing bins.

 {:.notice}
 The interactive interface of anvi'o is written from scratch, and can do much more than what is mentioned above.
 In fact, you don't even need anvi'o profiles to visualize your data using the interactive interface.
 But since this is a tutorial for the metagenomic workflow, we will save you from these details.
 If you are interested in learning more, we have other resources that provide **detailed descriptions of [the anvi'o interactive interface and data formats it works with]({% post_url anvio/2016-02-27-the-anvio-interactive-interface %})**.

 {:.notice}
-Most things you did so far (creating a contigs database, profiling your BAM files, merging them, etc) required you to work on a server.
-But `anvi-interactive` will require you to download the merged directory and your contigs databases to your own computer, because `anvi-interactive` uses a browser to interact with you.
-If you don't want to download anything, you can dig an SSH tunnel to use your server to run `anvi-interactive`, and the browser on your computer to interact with it.
+Most things you did so far (creating a contigs database, profiling your BAM files, merging them, etc) may have required you to work on a server.
+But {% include PROGRAM name="anvi-interactive" %} will be most useful if you to download the merged directory and your contigs databases to your own computer, because `anvi-interactive` uses a browser to interact with you.
+If you don't want to download anything, you can use an SSH tunnel to use your server to run {% include PROGRAM name="anvi-interactive" %}, and the browser on your computer to interact with it.
 See the post on **[visualizing from a server]({% post_url anvio/2015-11-28-visualizing-from-a-server %})**.

-This is the simplest way to run the interactive interface on your merged anvi'o profile:
+This is the simplest way to run the interactive interface on your merged {% include ARTIFACT name="profile-db" %}:

 ``` bash
 $ anvi-interactive -p SAMPLES-MERGED/PROFILE.db -c contigs.db